-- To unlock the pins, use the following method: - a) Identify the proper pneumatic valve controlling the locking pins of the problem slide-out. - b) Ensure the ignition key is in the "OFF" position.
+- To unlock the pins, use the following method: - a) Identify the proper pneumatic valve controlling the unlocking of the pins of the slide-out to be extend. - b) Ensure the ignition key is in the "OFF" position.
 When the proper valve has been identified (right side for front slide-out and left side for rear slide-out), turn clockwise the "pin valve manual override screw" to actuate the locking pins.
 Keep the override screw in this position.
 During the process, you should hear a hissing sound, as the air flows to the pin cylinders.